Iterable/iterable-swift-sdk/README.md

 }
 ```

-#### In-App Notifications
+#### In-app notifications

 ##### Default behavior

 By default, when an in-app message arrives from the server, the SDK automatically shows it if the app is in the foreground.
-If an in-app message is already showing when the new message arrives, the new in-app message will be shown 30 seconds after the currently displayed in-app message closes (see how to change this default value below).
+If an in-app message is already showing when the new message arrives, the new in-app message will be shown 30 seconds after the currently displayed in-app message closes ([see how to change this default value below](#Changing-the-display-interval-between-in-app-messages)).
 Once an in-app message is shown, it will be "consumed" from the server queue and removed from the local queue as well.
 There is no need to write any code to get this default behavior.

 ##### Overriding whether to show or skip a particular in-app message